jundalisay/sp/content/en/research/sarkar/mahabharata/01c-india.md

 Lord Krśńa gave a sense of collectivity to individuals.

 Suppose a person has a faculty for medicine.

-If one’s medical knowledge is channelled and utilized in a medical college, this will bring about the collective shaping of one’s individual attribute.
+If his medical knowledge is channelled and utilized in a medical college, this will bring about the collective shaping of one’s individual attribute.

 This applies to all faculties.
 Lord Krśńa wanted to bring about a social synthesis, the seed of which was sown by Lord Shiva.